Reading time: 9 minutes

 What Foods To Avoid: “Bad Foods/Sad Foods”

-For example, when blood sugar levels are high, the body produces inflammatory substances, like cytokines.
-Cytokines are small proteins released by the immune system cells that act as cell-to-cell signals.
+- When blood sugar levels are high, the body produces inflammatory substances, like cytokines (small proteins released by the immune system that act as cell-to-cell signals).

-• Avoid processed foods — Processed foods are full of sugar, oil, and carbohydrates that will harm your health and mood.
-Reduce your intake of soda, junk food, fruit juices, and any product that contains sugar.
-They will only give you more weight and dietary diseases that will leave you feeling low, sad, and depressed.
-Also, watch out for your alcohol intake because it leads to irritability and insomnia.
+- Avoid processed foods — Processed foods are full of sugar, oil, and carbohydrates that will only add to your body weight and give you dietary diseases that will leave you feeling low, sad, and depressed.

 What are comfort foods?